SRGSSR/srgappearance-apple/docs/README.md

 - Using standard styles: The library defines a set of semantic styles which have an associated font family, size and weight.
 These fonts are aligned on text styles to automatically scale according to accessibility settings.
 - By manually specifying a family, a size and a weight.
 The size can be fixed or automatically aligned on a given text style for automatic scaling according to accessibility settings.

 The SDK also provides access to standard `UIFontDescriptors` for advanced font customization, as well as `UIFontMetrics` for scaling values according to accessibility text size settings.
+APIs are available for better integration into SwiftUI code (`Font` methods and `@SRGScaledMetric` for scaling values).

 If you do not want to use the standard styles provided by SRG Appearance we recommend your application defines its own set of styles, using `SRGFont` API to provide the family, size, weight and text style associated with each style.